 Also most of the world's population of white capped mollymawk breed here (some 90–100,000 on Disappointment Island) along with Gibson's wandering albatross on Adams Island, the sooty shearwater and the endemic Auckland shag.
 There is also an abundance of albatrosses, penguins and petrels.

 The Auckland Island snipe, Auckland Island teal, Auckland rail and the tomtit are all endemic to the Auckland Islands.
 The red-fronted and yellow-crowned parakeets, tūī, New Zealand bellbird, New Zealand pipit, the Auckland Island dotterel (a larger race of the mainland banded dotterel) and the Auckland Island falcon (a race of the mainland species) all call the Auckland Islands home.

 The Auckland Islands have the largest number of subantarctic invertebrates of all New Zealand's subantarctic islands.
 There are over 280 insects, 95 of which are endemic (found nowhere else on Earth).
 The islands also boast an endemic genus and species of weta, Dendroplectron aucklandensis.

 By the 21st century the Auckland Islands had become the primary breeding location of the New Zealand sea lion.

-The Auckland Islands have the richest flora of the five island groups – 233 taxa have been recorded, 196 of which are native.
+The Auckland Islands have the richest flora of the five island groups.
+196 native species have been recorded.

 The vegetation of the Auckland Islands subdivides by distinct altitudinal zones with the width of each changing as you get further south.
 In the salt spray zone there is often a herb turf.
 Above it, in exposed sites, you will find tussock land, with associated herbs.
 The only sizable dune area is Sandy Bay on Enderby Island.